 This IP address will be the Default Gateway entry for all the servers on the Server LAN.
-In an installation with two WebMuxes, if a gateway IP address of 10.1.1.1 is used, this address will 'float' between the primary and secondary WebMuxTM.
+In an installation with two WebMuxes, if a gateway IP address of 10.1.1.1 is used, this address will 'float' between the primary and secondary WebMux[TM].
 If the Primary went down, the 10.1.1.1 address will float to the backup.
+Please pay very careful attention that THIS IS NOT YOUR EXTERNAL ROUTER/GATEWAY IP.
+The IP address you put here will be assigned to the Server LAN interface.
+Make sure it is a unique IP address.

 In the single WebMuxTM setup, this address CANNOT be the same as the WebMuxTM IP interface address on the Server LAN.
-For the NAT setup, please continue to the Common Configuration section.
+When configuring a backup unit, this screen will not be displayed.
+Please continue to the Common Configuration section.